Cloud Rendering Explained: How It Works, What It Costs, and When to Use It

 Cloud rendering is the process of offloading 3D rendering tasks from a local workstation to remote servers.
 Instead of tying up your own hardware for hours — or days — you send a scene file to a cluster of machines that process it in parallel and return the finished frames.

 The concept is straightforward, but the execution varies widely.
 Cloud rendering can mean anything from a plugin that sends a single frame to a vendor's GPU cluster, to a fully managed render farm that handles your entire animation pipeline, to a raw virtual machine you configure yourself on AWS or Azure.
 Understanding these distinctions matters because the workflow, cost structure, and reliability differ significantly between models.
 If you are new to 3D rendering in general, our guide to rendering in computer graphics covers the fundamentals before diving into the cloud side.
-For render farms specifically, our introduction to cloud render farms explains the core concept.
+For a deeper look at choosing a specific provider, our guide to cloud render farms compares pricing, hardware, and service models across major services.

 The term "render cloud" is sometimes used interchangeably with cloud rendering, particularly in non-English-speaking markets and casual forum discussions.
 Regardless of wording, the underlying idea is the same: leveraging remote compute infrastructure to accelerate 3D rendering beyond what a single workstation can achieve.